uc-cdis/covid19-tools/covid19-notebooks/readme.md

 COVID-19 testing is very crucial to understand the spread of the pandemic.
 In this python notebook, we have focused our efforts on visualizing the COVID-19 testing data across the United States and U.S. Territories from the COVID Tracking Project.
 The animations will allow you to see how testing data has changed over time.

-### "Cross Dataset Analysis on COVID-19 Symptoms and Fatality Rate" notebook:
+### "nCoV-2019 Data Visualization" notebook:

-In this notebook, we are performing visual analysis on the individual case reports that provide aggregated data on clinical states (eg., deceased, recovered, alive, etc) and symptoms.
-We are looking at whether the fatality rates and symptoms are similar across different datasets.
+In this notebook, we are performing some visual analysis on the individual COVID-19 case reports that provide aggregated data on demographic data, geographic location and symptoms.
+Please note that the data is available from Jan 3, 2020 to April 30, 2020.
+All results shown in this notebook are for demonstration purposes and should not be considered scientifically rigorous.

 ### "Demo: Exploring clinical data from multiple commons" notebook: